accessibility-luxembourg/accessibilite.public.lu/content/de/raam1/glossaire.md

 A template may concern an entire page or screen (home page template, etc.) or specific types of content (forms, videos, etc.)

 A set of templates is a group of templates that allow different formatting of the same element.
-For example :
+For example
-- templates for the application's home screen ;
+- templates for the application's home screen;
-- templates for screens containing interactive elements ;
+- templates for screens containing interactive elements;
 - templates for creating a PDF.

 ### H